tran-go/openfhe-numpy/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.8%2B-blue)](https://www.python.org/)
 [![OpenFHE Version](https://img.shields.io/badge/OpenFHE-1.2.3%2B-green)](https://github.com/openfheorg/openfhe-development)

 A NumPy-compatible API for homomorphic encryption operations, built on top of OpenFHE.
 This library enables data scientists and machine learning practitioners to perform computations on encrypted data using familiar NumPy syntax.

+The project is currently in development, with a planned release shortly.

 ## Table of Contents
 - [Features](#features)